filiperomero2/ViralUnity/README.md

 <a href="https://github.com/vcftools/vcftools">VCFtools</a>: Danecek P, Auton A, Abecasis G, Albers CA, Banks E, DePristo MA, et al. The variant call format and VCFtools.
 Bioinformatics.
 2011;27(15):2156–8.

 <a href="https://github.com/arq5x/bedtools2">BEDtools</a>: Quinlan AR, Hall IM.
 BEDTools: A flexible suite of utilities for comparing genomic features.
 Bioinformatics.
 2010;26(6):841–2.

+For visualization of fasta and bam files, we recommend <a href="https://ormbunkar.se/aliview/">Aliview</a> and <a href="https://ics.hutton.ac.uk/tablet/">Tablet</a>, respectively.